GhostKato/project-group-3-js/README.md

 - Stylish design and adaptability for any device.
-- Easy access to your contact information and the ability to quickly contact by you through the feedback form.
+- Easy access to your contact information and the ability to quickly contact by you are through the feedback form.
 - Dynamically change the theme depending on the time of day or user choice.
 - Presentation of your skills, customer reviews and frequent questions in a convenient format.